 - 1) All dirty cage units should be autoclaved before disposal through the medical waste path. - 2) Follow all quality assurance procedures for autoclaving containment caging. - 3) All dirty cage units should be placed in autoclavable red biohazard bags.
-After filling each bag with no more than 10 cages, the open end should be gathered closed with tape.
-There should be a small opening in the taped end of each bag comparable in size to the diameter of one finger. - 4) Make sure the bags are not punctured, always keep them inside red barrels with the lid closed. - 5) Bags and red barrels should be sprayed with RESCUE[®] disinfectant before exiting the animal room. - 6) Cart handles and cartwheels used in the change-out process should be sprayed with Vesphene[®] disinfectant before exiting the animal room. - 7) Dirty-bagged cages should be autoclaved at appropriate settings.
-Autoclave for Gravity cycle #3.
+After filling each bag with no more than 10 nested cages, the open end should be gathered closed with tape.
+There should be a small opening in the taped end of each bag comparable in size to the diameter of one finger. - 4) All other items (eg. Feeders), lids and bottles may be consolidated under the BSC and sprayed with RESCUE® disinfectant and place into the lined barrel. - 5) Ensure bags are not punctured, always keep them inside red barrels with the lid closed.
+In the event of a torn bag, double bag the items and ensure the outer bag is not punctured. - 6) Spray bags and red barrels with RESCUE® disinfectant before exiting the animal room. - Spray cart handles and cartwheels used in the change-out process with approved disinfectant before exiting the animal room. - 8) Dirty-bagged cages must be autoclaved at appropriate settings.
+Autoclave on Vacuum cycle for 60 minutes (cycle #3).